cms-ml/documentation/content/inference/particlenet.md

 ### 1. Build models in `Weaver`

 When implementing a new training in `Weaver`, two key elements are crucial: the model and the data configuration file.
-The model defines the network architecture we are using, and the data configuration includes which variables to use for training, which pre-selection to apply and how to assign truth labels, etc.
+The model defines the network architecture we are using, and the data configuration includes which variables to use for training, which pre-selection to apply, how to assign truth labels, etc.

 Technically, The model configuration file includes a `get_model` function that returns a `torch.nn.Module` type model and a dictionary of model info used to export an ONNX-format model.
 The data configuration is a YAML file describing how to process the input data.
 Please see the `Weaver` README for details.

 Before moving on, we need a preprocessing of the benchmark datasets.
 The original sample is an H5 file including branches like energy `E_i` and 3-momenta `PX_i`, `PY_i`, `PZ_i` for each jet constituent *i* (*i*=0, ..., 199) inside a jet.
 All branches are in the 1D flat structure.
 We reconstruct the data in a way that the jet features are 2D vectors (e.g., in the `vector<float>` format): `Part_E`, `Part_PX`, `Part_PY`, `Part_PZ`, with variable-length that corresponds to the number of constituents.
 Note that this is a commonly used data structure, similar to the NanoAOD format in CMS.

 The datasets can be found at CERN EOS space `/eos/user/c/coli/public/weaver-benchmark/top_tagging/samples`.
-The input files used in this page are in fact the ROOT files produced by the preprocessing step, stored under `prep/` subdirectory.
+The input files used in this page are in fact the ROOT files produced by the preprocessing step, stored under the `prep/` subdirectory.
 It includes three sets of data for training, validation, and test.

 !!! note
     To preprocess the input files from the original datasets manually, direct to the `weaver-benchmark` base directory and run